Skaty/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+6. Should use XML to store contacts.
+7. Should use linefeed (LF) as a newline character in the contacts file.

 ## Appendix D : Glossary